 Like I mentioned earlier the fees are always excessively high sometimes $500 to $1000 a year.
-However it can become much much more making it not cost effective to keep the timeshare.
-Consider staying at an AirBnB with the cost of $75 a night.
+However, it can become much much more making it not cost effective to keep the timeshare.
+Consider staying at an Airbnb with the cost of $75 a night.
 This would come out to only $525 for a week saving you thousands over the maintenance fees, and more so considering you have to make an initial investment.

 How To Get Out Of A Timeshare

 If you have just got your timeshare you may still be able to get out of it.
-Most timeshare contracts has a grace period where you can cancel so the first thing I would check if trying to get out of a timeshare is if I was still in that grace period.
+Most timeshare contracts have a grace period where you can cancel so the first thing I would check if trying to get out of a timeshare is if I was still in that grace period.

 If that isn’t a viable option find out if it’s possible to sell the timeshare.
-You may call a real estate agent who is familiar with your area or even in timeshares themselves and ask for their advice.
+You may call a real estate agent who is familiar with your area or even in timeshares themselves and asks for their advice.
 They may even have sellers in mind looking for a place.

 Join the Thousandaire newsletter